npc-gnu/png2svg/README.md

 ## License

-This software and every part of it licensed by GNU is Not Unix General Public License version 3 (GPLv3)
+This software and every part of it licensed by GNU is Not Unix Affero General Public License version 3 (AGPLv3)